Konamiman/Nextor/docs/README.md

 * [MSX-DOS 2 Function Codes Specification](DOS2-FCS.TXT)

+This documentation is available [as a GitHub pages site](https://konamiman.github.io/Nextor/) too.

 ## Downloads

 The binaries are published as [releases of the Nextor repository](https://github.com/Konamiman/Nextor/releases).
 Since each component (kernel base, standalone ROMs, NEXTOR.SYS, COMMAND3.COM, the tools...) is released separately, the [categorized releases page](https://konamiman.github.io/Nextor/releases/) is the easiest way to find the latest version of each one.